The Next Generation of Indigenous Leaders

 Support Emerging Leaders

-By 2020 we aim to double the impact of our Emerging Leaders programs by bringing new programs to four communities.
+We aim to expand the impact of our Emerging Leaders programs by working with new and existing partners to develop or strengthen Indigenous youth on-the-land programs.
 Learn more about how you can support this effort, including how you can start a program in your community.